Interested in speaking at the 2026 conference?

 CEUs Update!

-Download the 2024 Colorado Lactation Conference Flier & Program!
+Download the 2026 Colorado Lactation Conference Flier & Program!

-Download the 2024 CO Lactation Conference Flier
+Download the 2026 CO Lactation Conference Flier (coming soon)

-Download the 2024 Colorado Lactation Conference PROGRAM
+Download the 2026 Colorado Lactation Conference PROGRAM (coming soon)

 Agenda – Fast Glance: